kunstler/kunstler.github.io/declic.md

 ---
 layout: page
-title: ANR DECLIC - Tree DEmographic responses to CLImate stresses and Competition for a trait-based biogeography
+title: ANR DECLIC
 ---

+**ANR DECLIC - Tree DEmographic responses to CLImate stresses and Competition for a trait-based biogeography**

 ANR project from 2021 to 2024